 • Swap to a residential mortgage

-The process of a buy-to-let remortgage is very similar to that of remortgaging your home.
-However, a buy-to-let mortgage tends to have higher fees and interest rates than a residential mortgage.
+The process of a buy to let remortgage is very similar to that of remortgaging your home.
+However, a buy to let mortgage will like have higher fees and interest rates than a residential mortgage.
 Mortgage lenders will also have certain criteria that you must meet for this type of mortgage.

-Interest-only mortgages require a borrower to only pay interest on the monthly repayments, resulting in low monthly payments.
-To have an interest-only mortgage, you must show the lender you have a plan to pay the loan off in full at the end of the mortgage, such as:
+Interest only remortgages require the borrower to pay only the interest on the loan through their monthly repayments, resulting in lower monthly payments.
+To remortgage on to an interest only mortgage, you must show the lender that you have a plan to repay the loan in full at the end of the mortgage term, such as:

 • Selling another property